joeyhage/homebridge-alexa-smarthome/README.md

 - Devices already linked to your Alexa account can be integrated with HomeKit automatically.
 - Only Amazon credentials needed to configure this plugin rather than credentials for all your devices.
 - This plugin does not store your Amazon username or password.
 Instead, it uses session cookies that are valid for up to 14 days.
+This plugin will automatically refresh the session cookie before it expires.

 ### Air quality monitors